Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 put the parameters in a [job file](#job-files), which you can submit using `sbatch [options] <job file>`.

-After submitting, your job gets a unique job ID, which is stored in the environment variable `SLURM_JOB_ID` at job runtime.
+After submission, your job gets a unique job ID, which is stored in the environment variable `SLURM_JOB_ID` at job runtime.
 The command `sbatch` outputs the job ID to stderr.
 Furthermore, you can find it via `squeue --me`.
 The job ID allows you to [manage and control](#manage-and-control-jobs) your jobs.